danb0b/danb0b.github.io/content/travel/01-Nice.md

 * Our walk through the Vielle Ville, then along the quay towards the port

 We ended with dinner a la fresca at our place.
 The kids stayed up late.

+### Sunday July 9th

+On our second full Day in Nice, we went to Monaco.
+Mark and Shayna stayed in Nice.
+We walked down from our house to villefranche sur mer, and hopped on the bus.
+We walked along the esplanade, visited the market where we had lunch, drank coffees in the plaza, walked up to the palace and vielle ville, walked through an exotic garden on a path high on a cliff above the sea, wound our way down to a secret beach(that was closed), and had a dip in the ocean along a concrete pier.
+The water felt great, but without life preservers, the big waves and deep water were too dangerous for more than one kid to be in the water at a time.
+We walked through the vielle ville on our way back and each got a gelato.
+On our way back, we took the local train.